Stack-Box/stackbox/README.md

 | **Angular**      | ✅     | ✅            | ❌    | ❌   |
 | **React**        | ❌     | ❌            | ❌    | ❌   |

+Other containers that you can bring up:
+  1. nginx
+  2. kibana
+  3. kafka + zookeeper (*there's a kafka handler support for put/get messages in flask*)

 ## Example Stacks

 The following are a few example stacks you could spin-up.